danchoi/hulu_automuter/README.markdown

 **Mac Wrapper App:** Some people have requested a Mac OS X wrapper app for this, for users who are intimidated by the Unix command line.
-This wrapper app should be available by the end of this week.
+This wrapper app should be available by the end of this week, and it will be free.

 ## Usage